LaMar Hasbrouck: Local, State, and National Public Health Leadership

-He remained a senior advisor for Population Health at the Saudi Arabian Council of Cooperative Health Insurance.
-He also remained the Senior Advisor for Strategy and Growth with the American Medical Association, where he developed strategies to eliminate gaps in chronic disease prevention such as pre-diabetes and hypertension.
-He has held faculty positions at Emory University School of Medicine, Morehouse School of Medicine, and the University of Illinois at Chicago School of Public Health.
+In addition to his leadership roles, Hasbrouck has remained engaged in public health at a national level.
+He has served as a senior advisor for Population Health at the Saudi Arabian Council of Cooperative Health Insurance and as Senior Advisor for Strategy and Growth with the American Medical Association, where he focused on developing strategies to close gaps in chronic disease prevention.
+His academic contributions include faculty positions at Emory University School of Medicine, Morehouse School of Medicine, New York Medical College and the University of Illinois at Chicago School of Public Health.